Portkey-AI/docs/tracing-requests.md

 });
 ```

-### Using tracing with Langchain Agents
+### Using Tracing with Langchain Agents
-A common use case of tracing can be capturing the flow of a langchain agent request.
-When using portkey with langchain, you can pass your trace-id in the headers and all the embeddings & completion requests will get tagged with the same trace-id.
+A common use case of tracing is to capture the flow of a langchain agent request.
+When using Portkey with langchain, you can pass your Trace ID in the headers and all the embeddings & completion requests will get tagged with the same Trace ID.

 Sample Langchain Agent Code with Tracing Enabled
 ```python